-- Service Verification.
+- 1. Service Verification.
 To assist DHCS in meeting its obligation under 42 CFR 455.1(a)(2), the Contractor shall establish a mechanism to verify whether services were actually furnished to beneficiaries. - 2.
-DMC Claims and Reports - Contractor or providers that bill DHCS or the Contractor for DMC-ODS services shall submit claims in accordance with Department of Health Care Service's DMC Provider Billing Manual. - ii.
+DMC Claims and Reports - i.
+Contractor or providers that bill DHCS or the Contractor for DMC-ODS services shall submit claims in accordance with Department of Health Care Service's the current DHCS DMC-ODS Provider Billing Manual.
+The DMC-ODS billing manual will be updated to align with new policies.
+If the billing manual conflicts with guidance outlined in BHIN 23-001, BHIN 23-001 shall be the governing authority. - ii.
 Contractor and subcontractors that provide DMC services shall be responsible for verifying the Medi-Cal eligibility of each beneficiary for each month of service prior to billing for DMC services to that beneficiary for that month.
-Medi-Cal eligibility verification should be performed prior to rendering service, in accordance with and as described in the DHCS DMC Provider Billing Manual.
-Options for verifying the eligibility of a Medi-Cal beneficiary are described in the Department of Health Care Services DMC Provider Billing Manual. - iii.
-Claims for DMC reimbursement shall include DMC-ODS services covered under BHIN 21-075 any State Plan services covered under Cal.
+Medi-Cal eligibility verification should be performed prior to rendering service, in accordance with and as described in the DHCS DMC-ODS Provider Billing Manual.
+Options for verifying the eligibility of a Medi-Cal beneficiary are described in the DHCS DMC-ODS Provider Billing Manual.

+- iii.
+Claims for DMC reimbursement shall include DMC-ODS services covered under BHIN 23-00121-075 any State Plan services covered under Cal.
 Code Regs., tit.
-22, § 51341.1(c-d) and administrative charges that are allowed under W&I Code, sections 14132.44 and 14132.47.

-- a.
-Contractor shall submit to DHCS the Certified Expenditure form reflecting either: 1) the approved amount of the 837P claim file, after the claims have been adjudicated, or 2) the claimed amount identified on the 837P claim file, which could account for both approved and denied claims.
+22, § 51341.1(c-d) and Contractor administrative charges. that are allowed under W&I Code, sections 14132.44 and 14132.47. - a.
+Contractor shall submit to DHCS the Drug Medi-Cal Claim Submission Certification (DHCS 100187 or DHCS 100186 for each claim file.
+"Certified Expenditure" form reflecting either: 1) the approved amount of the 837P claim file, after the claims have been adjudicated, or 2) the claimed amount identified on the 837P claim file, which could account for both approved and denied claims.
 Contractor shall submit to DHCS the Drug Medi-Cal Certification Form DHCS 100224A (Document 4D) for each 837P transaction approved for reimbursement of the federal Medicaid funds. - b.
-DMC service claims shall be submitted electronically in a HIPAA-compliant format (837P).
+DMC service claims shall be submitted electronically in a HIPAA-compliant format (837P or 837I).
 All adjudicated claim information shall be retrieved by the Contractor via an 835 HIPAA compliant format (Health Care Claim Payment/Advice). - iv.
 The following forms shall be prepared as needed and retained by the provider for review by state staff: - a.
 Good Cause Certification (6065A), Document 2L(a) - b.
 Good Cause Certification (6065B), Document 2L(b) - c.
 In the absence of good cause documented on the Good Cause Certification (6065A or 6065B) form, claims that are not submitted within six months of the end of the month of service shall be denied.
 The existence of good cause shall be determined by DHCS in accordance with Cal.
 Code Regs., tit.
 22, § 51008 and 51008.5. - 3.
-Certified Public Expenditure County Administration - i.
+Certified Public Expenditure Contractor Administration Reimbursement

 Separate from direct service claims as identified above, the Contractor may submit an invoice for administrative costs for administering the DMC-ODS program on a quarterly basis.
-The form requesting reimbursement shall be submitted to DHCS. - Mail Form MC 5312 to: Department of Health Care Services Behavioral Health Financing Section 1500 Capitol Avenue, MS 2629
+The form requesting reimbursement shall be submitted to DHCS.

+Mail Form MC 5312 to:

+Department of Health Care Services

+Behavioral Health Financing Section

+1500 Capitol Avenue, MS 2629

 Sacramento, CA 95814